-Size and weight aren’t much of a concern for the best outdoor built-in grills, but those factors do matter for freestanding models you’ll be moving around.
-Striking the right balance between work surface size and portability is key.
+Size and weight aren’t much of a concern for the best outdoor built-in grills, but those factors do matter for freestanding models folks need to move around.
+Striking the right balance between work-surface size and portability is key.

 A compact natural gas grill may weigh 80 or 90 pounds, while a larger stainless steel grill can weigh more than 250 pounds.
 Most freestanding grills have wheels built in to make it fairly easy to move them around the patio or into the garage for winter storage.

-Many grill manufacturers use the number of burgers that will fit on its cooking surface at one time as a measurement of its size.
+Many grill manufacturers use the number of burgers that will fit on their grills’ cooking surfaces at one time to determine size.
 A larger grill might fit 30 or more burgers and measure more than 5 feet across (including the side wings).
 A compact grill might fit 18 or 20 burgers and measure less than 3 feet across.

-There’s more to a grill’s cooking surface than the amount of burgers it can hold.
-You should also consider the number of burners it has and whether it has side-burners, warming rack, and more.
+There’s more to a grill’s cooking surface than the number of burgers it can hold.
+Shoppers should also consider the number of burners the grill has and whether it has side burners, a warming rack, and more.

-A compact or smaller grill will usually have enough room to cook a handful of burgers and hot dogs as well as a rack for warming buns.
+A compact or smaller grill will usually have enough room to cook a handful of burgers and hot dogs as well as a warming rack for heating bread.
 These grills generally offer around 400 square inches of cooking surface, two burners, and a small prep surface on either side of the grill.

-Natural gas does not provide as high a temperature as propane does, so it’s important to keep an eye on heat output.
+Natural gas does not provide as high a temperature as propane does, so it’s important to consider heat output.
 When manufacturers design a natural gas grill, they use larger jets (or oil burner nozzles) to allow more natural gas to flow through than would be typical for a propane grill.
 This increased volume compensates for the lower-burning temperature.

-Manufacturers describe the heat output of their grills with British Thermal Units (BTUs).
+Manufacturers describe the heat output of their grills with BTUs.
 The higher the BTUs, the greater the heat output.
 Proper heat output is relative to the size of the grill.
 A smaller grill will have fewer burners, producing (but also requiring) less heat.
-A larger grill with 45,000 or more BTUs heats quickly while also providing an even heat across its entire cooking surface.
+A larger grill with 45,000 or more BTUs heats quickly while also providing even heat across its entire cooking surface.
 A smaller grill with 20,000 to 30,000 BTUs will do the same.

-For convenience, the best natural gas grills include features like electronic igniter switches and thermometers for monitoring the grill temperature.
-Some even feature built-in Bluetooth compatibility and can accept digital meat thermometers that transmit the internal temperature of a piece of meat directly to your mobile device.
+For convenience, the best natural gas grills include features such as electronic igniter switches and thermometers for monitoring the grill temperature.
+Some even feature built-in Bluetooth compatibility and can accept digital meat thermometers that transmit the internal temperature of a piece of meat directly to a mobile device.

 Additional work space and extra burners are also worth noting.
 Some of the best natural gas grills have folding side wings that offer a wide surface for placing platters while cooking but then drop down for easy storage.
-They also have burners for heating sauerkraut, pan-frying onions and peppers, and other food-prep related activities.
+They also have burners for heating sauerkraut, pan-frying onions and peppers, and cooking other types of foods.